Spectrum of the quantum integrable $D^{(2)}_2$ spin chain with generic boundary fields: Acknowledgments

 \section{Acknowledgments}

-The financial supports from National Program for Basic Research of MOST (Grant No. 2021YFA1400243), the National Natural Science Foundation of China (Grant Nos.
+The financial supports from National Key R\&D Program of China (Grant No. 2021YFA1402104), the National Natural Science Foundation of China (Grant Nos.
 12074410, 12047502, 12075177, 11934015, 11975183, 11947301 and 91536115), Major Basic Research Program of Natural Science of Shaanxi Province (Grant Nos.
 2021JCW-19, 2017ZDJC-32), Australian Research Council (Grant No. DP 190101529), Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33000000), Shaanxi Province Key Laboratory of Quantum Information and Quantum Optoelectronic Devices, Xi'an Jiaotong University, and Double First-Class University Construction Project of Northwest University are gratefully acknowledged.